metaplex-foundation/developer-hub/src/pages/guides/general/how-to-diagnose-solana-transaction-errors.md

 [https://github.com/metaplex-foundation/mpl-core/blob/main/programs/mpl-core/src/error.rs](https://github.com/metaplex-foundation/mpl-core/blob/main/programs/mpl-core/src/error.rs)

-As we can see if we were receiving an error code of 20 from our failing transaction that would transaction to
+As we can see if we were receiving an error code of 20 from our failing transaction that would translate to

 ```rust
 /// 20 - Missing update authority